MTDOJRP/docs/docs/leo/information/first-shift.md

 2. Vehicle Registration
 3. Insaurance Information/Proof of Insaurance.

-The civillian should do `/me {civ name}` to provide you their name.
+The civillian should do `/me [civ name]` to provide you their name.

 You will then let them know you will run their information and to stay in the vehicle.